Cloud-Architekt/cloud-architekt.github.io/_posts/2021-08-11-aadops-conditional-access.md

 ![../2021-08-11-aadops-conditional-access/aadops10.png](../2021-08-11-aadops-conditional-access/aadops10.png)

-### Create "feature" Branches and Pull Requests to trigger deployments
+### Create feature Branches and Pull Requests to trigger deployments

 In the next step, we will create a new branch from the work-item view in "Azure Boards" to start working on the new policy template and see the approval workflow from perspective of a "Zero Trust Policy Contributor".
 It's needed to choose a name for the "feature" branch (e.g. including change number or relation to epic item) and make sure to create a link to work item(s).
 This allows to establish a relation to the pull requests.
 In this case, I'm using the work item because the branch will be used only for adding the template to the repository: